People

 Manasi Iyer, PhD || PhD Student

 Manasi was the first graduate student in the lab, and was a Stanford Graduate Fellowship (SGF) in Science and Engineering fellow.
-After graduating, she moved to UCSF to do a postdoc with Prof. Mazen Kheirbek.
+After graduating in 2023, she moved to UCSF to do a postdoc with Prof. Mazen Kheirbek.

 Nick Ambiel || Postbac / Life Sciences Research Professional 1